What is gamification in sales

 - performance graphs

 In games, we try to win gems, gold, or some other abstract item.
 It isn’t worth anything; however, we still like winning it.
-Just like that, these rewards are important to the people who win them.
+Just like that, these rewards are important to the people who win them, making it one of the best sales gamification ideas.

-One step beyond rewards is competition.
+One step beyond rewards is competition, one of the most popular sales gamification techniques.
 More than half the fun of any game is to beat other players.
 Sales reps are already super competitive.
 Making rewards for completing tasks visible to other workers can encourage them to compete.
 Even the best salespersons can get stuck in a rut and need a push at times.

 Importance of sales gamification